Call for Papers

-We would like to invite you to submit a tool demonstration paper to the 2020 ICPC Tool Demo Track.
+We would like to invite you to submit a tool demonstration paper for the 2022 ICPC Tool Demo Track.
 This track provides a valuable opportunity for live presentations of prototypes and industry-strength tools.

 Tool demonstration papers are expected to describe tools that implement a research approach.
 The tools are expected to be either mature prototypes or fully developed products ready for commercialization.
 We also encourage tool demonstration proposals complementing full technical papers.
 While a technical paper is intended to give the background information and point out the scientific contribution of a new program comprehension approach, the tool demonstration submission provides a unique opportunity to show how the scientific approach has been transferred into a working prototype.
 Potential authors of the research papers are highly encouraged to submit the corresponding tools in this track.
 Any of the conference topics of interest are appropriate areas for tool demonstrations.

 - Adhere to the conference proceedings format (proceedings style);

 - Have a maximum of 4 pages that describe the tool and 1 page for references (4+1);